Abbotsford International Airport

 Abbotsford International Airport is located in Abbotsford, British Columbia, Canada, 2.2 NM southwest of the city centre.
-It is the second largest airport in the Lower Mainland region of British Columbia, after Vancouver International Airport (YVR), and is in close proximity to British Columbia Highway 1, and the US border.
+It is the second largest airport in the Lower Mainland region of British Columbia, after Vancouver International Airport (YVR), and is in close proximity to British Columbia Highway 1, and the US-Canada border.
 It is located about 65 km from downtown Vancouver.

 YXX offers daily domestic scheduled services and seasonal international scheduled services.
-The airport is equipped with a CAT 1 instrument landing system, on-site aircraft rescue and firefighting, and a fully serviced air terminal building with customs and passenger screening.
+The airport is equipped with an instrument landing system, on-site aircraft rescue and firefighting, and a terminal with customs and passenger screening.
 It is classified as an airport of entry by Nav Canada and is staffed by the Canada Border Services Agency (CBSA) for all scheduled international arrivals.
 CBSA also provides clearance services to all general aviation aircraft with no more than 15 passengers.

-Abbotsford Airport has a longstanding general aviation community and an established aerospace community, including Cascade Aerospace, the Conair Group, and the University of the Fraser Valley Aerospace Centre.
+Abbotsford Airport is used by multiple companies, including Cascade Aerospace, the Conair Group, and the University of the Fraser Valley Aerospace Centre.

 Abbotsford Airport is also home to the Abbotsford Shell Aerocentre FBO and flying schools, such as Coastal Pacific Aviation, Principal Air and Chinook Helicopters.
-YXX is highly visible to the public due to the Abbotsford International Airshow, Defense & Security Expo, and Tradex events centre.
+In addition, it is also used in the Abbotsford International Airshow, Defense & Security Expo, and Tradex events centre.

 The facility covers 519 hectares (1,282 acres, 2.0 square miles) of airport property.

 There are approximately 87 ha of land immediately available for airside and landside development.
 In 2023, 1,275,484 passengers passed through Abbotsford International Airport.

 In 2018, the airport announced it will undergo a $5 million, 14,000-square-foot expansion to add new gates and additional passenger seating capacity.